3.4 Career guidance and counselling

 On this page

 The House of Guidance (Maison de l'orientation) is a public institution that houses various existing career guidance and counselling services at one location.
-The 2017 law (loi du 22 juin 2017 ayant pour objet l'organisation de la Maison de l'orientation) on the organisation of the House of Guidance defines the modes of operation and the cooperation between the different services.
+The 2017 law on the organisation of the House of Guidance (loi du 22 juin 2017 ayant pour objet l'organisation de la Maison de l'orientation) on the organisation of the House of Guidance defines the modes of operation and the cooperation between the different services.
 It includes the guidance and counselling offers of the following services:

 - The Career Guidance Service (ADEM-OP; Service d'orientation professionnelle) of the National Employment Agency.
 It offers various information (books, videos, etc.) on jobs and professional careers and takes charge of different projects.
 The main target group of the service are youth in secondary education.

-- The Centre of psycho-social and educational support (CePAS; Centre psycho-social et d'accompagnement scolaire) provides guidance to young people to help them discover their skills and professional objectives.
+- The Psycho-social and Scholastic Assistance Centre (CePAS; Centre psycho-social et d'accompagnement scolaire) provides guidance to young people to help them discover their skills and professional objectives.
 The CePAS also offers psychological counselling to young people and their families.

-- The Service for Newly Arrived Pupils (CASNA; Cellule d'accueil scolaire pour élèves nouveaux-arrivants) provides information on the Luxembourg school system and support measures for children arriving in Luxembourg from other countries.
+- The Department for the Schooling of Foreign Children (SECAM; Service de la scolarisation des enfants étrangers) provides information on the Luxembourg school system and support measures for children arriving in Luxembourg from other countries.

 The 2017 law on the organisation of the House of Guidance (loi du 22 juin 2017 ayant pour objet l'organisation de la Maison de l'orientation) defines this establishment's general objectives, which are as follows: